-Like the ancient Egyptians who worshiped Ra, First Solar looks to the sun for rising fortunes.
-The company manufactures photovoltaic (PV) modules for converting sunlight into electricity.
-Using a thin-film semiconductor process, a piece of glass is transformed into a complete solar module in less than three hours.
+First Solar takes energy from the sun and converts it to electricity to keep your refrigerator running and your smartphone charged.
+The company's photovoltaic (PV) modules do the conversion using a thin-film semiconductor process.
+First Solar's manufacturing process converts a piece of glass into a complete solar module in less than three hours.
 The technology is cheaper and produces more electricity under real-world conditions than conventional solar panels with similar power ratings.
-First Solar also provides solar power plant project development services.
-The company makes more than 85% of sales in the US.
+First Solar also provides project development services for planning, building, and operating solar power generating systems.
+The company makes 90% of sales in the US.

 Sales and Marketing